learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ### Explain what's happening

-The problem status is "infeasible": the problem is not linearly separable, in other words, we cannot draw one straight line that separates the two classes.
+The problem status is "infeasible": the problem is not linearly separable, in other words, it is impossible to draw one straight line that separates the two classes.

 ## Building a Soft Margin Classifier